Step-by-Step Tutorial: How to Copy or Clone Access Cards and Keyfobs

 The Kisi Reader Pro uses the Mifare Desfire EV1 2k NFC cards, these are some of the most secure NFC cards out today.
 They provide an added level of security to the already existing Mifare Desfire NFC cards, making them incredibly secure.

-If you want to know how we at Kisi use mobile credential and 128bit AES encrypted NFC cards, check out this video or get in touch with us via getkisi.com.
-If you are more generally interested in how access systems work – check out our guide.
+If you want to know how we at Kisi use mobile credential and 128bit AES encrypted NFC cards, check this overview of our mobile access control system or get in touch with us.
+If you are more generally interested in how access systems work – download our free PDF guide.